SiaESin/rest-rant-monorepo/README.md

 # Project REST-Rant
 REST-Rant is an app where users can review restaurants.

+the follow was removed from frontend/package.json file "build": "react-scripts build",

 ### Setup
 First, you'll need a Postgres database to connect to.
 Follow instructions here to setup the database and save credentials for the next step.